zukunft/zukunft.com/docs/code_functions_all.md

     \-- element_refresh_type - section for function element_refresh_type not yet defined that it should be expression in /formula/formula.php
     \-- element_refresh_old - section for function element_refresh_old not yet defined that it should be expression in /formula/formula.php
     \-- element_refresh - section for function element_refresh not yet defined that it should be expression in /formula/formula.php
+    \-- load_element_list - section for function load_element_list is expected to be load in /formula/formula.php
     \-- element_list - section for function element_list not yet defined that it should be expression in /formula/formula.php
     \-- generate_ref_text - section for function generate_ref_text not yet defined that it should be save in /formula/formula.php
     \-- generate_usr_text - section for function generate_usr_text not yet defined that it should be save in /formula/formula.php